Contribute at Environmental Management and Eco Education in Cape Town

-At Greenpop, they are constantly engaging with communities and their sites for planting in their programmes.
+At Greenpop, they are constantly engaging with communities and their sites for planting in their programs.
 This involves relationship management, educational content development and project management within and outside of the office.
 And it also requires a refined and concise monitoring system that allows for deeply engaging and activating students, staff and groundsman for environmental stewardship.
-The Planting & Sustainability Department is therefore always supported by several nursery & office interns who perform focused tasks that integrate into the success of their Urban Greening and Fynbos for the Future Programmes.
+The Planting & Sustainability Department is therefore always supported by several nursery & office interns who perform focused tasks that integrate into the success of their Urban Greening and Fynbos for the Future Programs.